davidnene/data-modeling/README.md

 1. **Database Setup**
    - Start XAMPP and import the database from the "Data/soccer.zip" file.
 This will create the "soccer" database.
-   - You can follow the instructions in [this guide](https://stackoverflow.com/questions/44366004/fatal-error-out-of-memory-allocated-761004032-tried-to-allocate-755370216-by) to import a large database file into XAMPP's MySQL.
+   - You can follow the instructions in [this guide](https://stackoverflow.com/questions/44366004/fatal-error-out-of-memory-allocated-761004032-tried-to-allocate-755370216-by) to import a large database file into XAMPP's MariaDB.

 2. **Data Warehouse Schema Initialization**
-   -  To initialize the data warehouse schema,run all the scripts located in the "Transformation/Scripts" folder in the order of their filenames
+   -  To initialize the data warehouse schema, run all the scripts located in the "Transformation/Scripts" folder in the order of their filenames

 3. **Pentaho Data Integration Setup**
    - Download and install Pentaho Data Integration.